-2017 Award Recipients
+2022 Award Recipients

-B.S., Mechanical and Material Science Engineering
+B.S., Applied Ecology and Environmental Science

 The President's Award for Leadership is given to a student who is chosen from an outstanding group of nominees that have provided leadership for their peers in their activities while a student at Michigan Tech.

 Emma who is a graduating senior in Applied Ecology and Environmental Science and a